eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 #include "iceoryx_utils/posix_wrapper/signal_handler.hpp"
 ```

-To make RouDi aware of the subscriber an runtime object is created, once again with a unique identifier string:
+To make RouDi aware of the subscriber a runtime object is created, once again with a unique identifier string:

 ```cpp
 constexpr char APP_NAME[] = "iox-cpp-subscriber-untyped";